gmazoyer/looking-glass/README.md

 For now this looking glass is quite simple.
 Here you have some features:

   * Interface using Javascript and AJAX calls (needs a decent browser)
-  * Support of BIRD, Cisco, Juniper and Quagga routers
+  * Support of BIRD, Cisco (IOS and IOS-XR), Juniper and Quagga routers
   * Support of Telnet and SSH connection to routers using password authentication and SSH keys.
   * Configurable list of routers